Spotify playlist marketing: how to get your music featured

 Streaming services play an important role in the modern music industry.
 A crucial step to mainstream success is being able to reach the masses.
 Generating revenue is incremental to reaching large crowds.
 Spotify is a key player when it comes to music streaming services, followed by Apple Music.

 One of the most powerful marketing tools of Spotify is music playlists.
 This article explains how to get a playlist placement and reach millions of people.

 The importance of a playlist: getting seen is getting heard

-Getting your track in a playlist means people see your track, which automatically leads to streams.
-So compared to the old days, getting featured on a playlist is the same as getting your album top shelf in a record store.
+Getting your track in a playlist on streaming platforms means people see your track, which automatically leads to streams.
+So compared to the old days, Spotify promotion is the same as getting your album top shelf in a record store.

 A bigger reach equals more streams

 Music marketing nowadays is all about generating reach, which means generating streams.
 Instead of getting just one fan to buy your album, you need thousands to stream it.
 Online marketing can be done in several ways, for example through ads on social media platforms, radio ads and of course Google Adwords.
 But in all those cases we need fans to click and go to Spotify.

 A playlist feature on Spotify saves that click, it approaches fans at the right time and place.

 What kind of playlists does Spotify have and what are the differences?

 Basically, there are two different playlists: editorial and user-generated.
 The difference is obvious: an editorial playlist is controlled by Spotify and a user-generated is controlled and curated by actual Spotify users.